Lankascincus sameerai

 Lankascincus sameerai, commonly known as Sameera's lanka skink, is a species of lizard in the family Scincidae.
 The species is endemic to the island of Sri Lanka.

 Taxonomy

 L. sameerai most closely resembles L. gansi and L. merrill.

-Description

-The dorsum of L. sameerai is dark blackish brown with dark chestnut brown laterally.
-The limbs are blackish brown, the hind limbs with pale brown markings.
-The venter is brownish pink.
-The throat is dark gray.
-There are yellow flecks on the upper labials, and white flecks on the lower labials.
-The neck is dark brown.
-The snout is short, with a large rostral shield.

 Habitat and ecology

 L. sameerai was first discovered from submontane forest patches in Morningside, Matara.
 It is a diurnal skink commonly found under leaf litter on the forest floor.